 - The laws relating to homicide: murder and voluntary manslaughter

 - Aspects of Tort

 How will I be assessed?

-The second form of assessment is internal assessment.
+The coursework pieces are internal assessments.
 You will complete a series of assignments which will be marked by your tutor.
 This will usually be in the form of a written report.